 Why or why not?

 Ideally, students will have taken both of the introductory Art History Surveys if they are BA – AH or BFA students.
-We chosen to use junior standing, however, to allow for non-art students to easily take this class after they have a sufficient non-art background to pass the reading, writing, and research requirements of this course.
+We have chosen to use junior standing, however, to allow for non-art students to easily take this class after they have a sufficient non-art background to pass the reading, writing, and research requirements of this course.
 With the permission of instructor, outstanding students may take this course before their junior year.

 Is this course restricted to a specific major?
 No